 Dr. Alivia began working in the area of trauma counselling almost 30 years ago.
 She received her M.A.
 (1986) and Ph.D.
 (1991)in Clinical Psychology from Simon Fraser University and has been a Registered Psychologist (CPBC # 1044) since 1992.

 Alivia has worked and trained in hospitals, corrections, university counselling and sexual assault crisis centres.
 In addition to working with adults who have experienced trauma, she also sees individuals experiencing a variety of concerns including depression, anxiety, stress, grief and loss.
-Alivia works collaboratively with clients and incorporates a variety of approaches including EMDR, psychodynamic and cognitive therapy, relaxation and stress management.
+Alivia works collaboratively with clients and incorporates a variety of approaches including EMDR, psychodynamic therapy, relaxation and stress management.

 Alivia is a Diplomate of the American Academy of Experts in Traumatic Stress and a member of the BC Psychological Association.
 She is both a Certified EMDR Therapist and an Approved Consultant in EMDR with the EMDR International Association (EMDRIA).
 She provides clinical consultation to therapists in the use of EMDR and general therapy practices.

 How fortunate we are to live in a rain forest!
 Even as I’m sitting at my computer, looking out the window at the snow, sleet and grey skies, I’m grateful.
 Not for the grey skies, but for the trees surrounding us and a climate that allows us to get outside and be active year round.
 Regular physical activity is important at all ages, but as we grow older being active becomes increasingly important.
 There is a significant and growing body…